 To scrape Google Scholar data, there is an immense need to learn difficult coding languages.
 However, you can use Octoparse, which can help you scrape Google Scholar data into Excel without coding.
 Octoparse can scrape the web page automatically, and you can apply advanced functions like pagination, loop, Ajax timeout, etc.

-Octoparse also provides a preset template for scraping Google Scholar articles information that can be used directly to extract the whole data.
-And what you need to do is entering the keywords and wait for the results.
+Octoparse also provides a preset template for scraping Google Scholar article information that can be used directly to extract the whole data.
+And what you need to do is enter the keywords and wait for the results.
 Find it from the Template panel of Octoparse, and you can preview the data example.

 3 steps to scrape academic resources from Google Scholar

-Download Octoparse and install it on your device, and sign up an account for free.
-Then, follow the simple steps below or reading the detailed user guide about scraping Google Scholar data.
+Download Octoparse and install it on your device, and sign up for an account for free.
+Then, follow the simple steps below or read the detailed user guide about scraping Google Scholar data.
 You can also watch the video here to help you understand more.

 First, go to the target page of Google Scholar, copy the URL, and enter it into the Octoparse search bar on the home screen.
 Then the targeted URL will be scraped automatically after you click on the Start button.